-About Nerves & the Nervous System
+About The Brain & the Nervous System

 But in order to do that, it receives information from the rest of the body.
 It’s sensing both our external and internal environment.